Sight-Innovation/SIGHT-WYSIWYG-EDITOR/README.md

 # SIGHT-WYSIWYG-EDITOR
-This is a web text editor
+This is a free web wysiwyg editor, it's easy to use and light-weight.